About lookups and workflow actions

 Lookups and workflow actions enable you to enrich and extend the usefulness of your event data through interactions with external resources.

-Lookup tables use information in your events to determine how to add other fields from external data sources such as static tables (CSV files) and Python-based commands.
+Lookup tables use information in your events to determine how to add other fields from external data sources such as static tables (CSV files) and Python-based scripts.
 It's also possible to create lookups that add fields based on time information.

 A really basic example of this functionality would be a static lookup that takes the

 http_status value in an event, matches that value with its definition in a CSV file, and then adds that definition to the event as the value of a new

 status_description field.
 So if you have an event where

 http_status = 503 the lookup would add

 status_description = Service Unavailable, Server Error to that event.

 Of course, there are more advanced ways to work with lookups.
 For example, you can:

 - Arrange to have a static lookup table be populated by the results of a report.